-While a ‘No Deal’ appears to be an unlikely scenario following the most recent vote, we at Liberty Insurance want to ensure our customers are provided with as much information as possible.
+While the probability of a ‘No Deal’ seems impossible to predict following the most recent confirmed delay to Brexit, we at Liberty Insurance want to ensure that our customers are provided with as much information as possible.

 Will I need a Green Card?

 There is currently no requirement for you to have a Green Card when driving in the United Kingdom of Great Britain and Northern Ireland.
-A Green Card will only be required in the event of a no-deal Brexit post March 29th.
+A Green Card will only be required in the event of a no-deal Brexit.
 Click here for more information.

 I’m a Liberty Insurance customer, what is the process for getting a Green Card?

-- If you are insured with us directly, you should send your request by email to firstname.lastname@example.org stating your policy reference number and the country that you are planning to travel to and we will issue one to you before 29th of March.
+- If you are insured with us directly, you should send your request by email to email@example.com stating your policy reference number and the country that you are planning to travel to and we will issue one to you.

 - If you are insured with us through a Broker, you should contact your Broker and they will arrange a Green Card for you.